If you have decided to

 If successful, you will receive a one-off lump-sum payment of $2,500 for general applicants or $5,000 for rural or remote residents during the first semester of study to assist with study-related expenses such as a computer, textbooks and stationery.

 For students from rural or remote communities, the funds can assist with additional expenses incurred, when moving from your home to undertake study.
-Funds will be paid after confirmation of enrolment in an eligible initial teacher education course.
+Funds will be paid after confirmation of enrolment in an eligible initial teacher education course (ITE).

 Who the grant is for

-To apply for an Aspiring Teacher Grant, you must:
+To be eligible for an Aspiring Teacher Grant, you must:

 - be an Australian or New Zealand citizen or have permanent residency status in Australia

 - successfully complete Year 12 at any Queensland school during the current calendar year

 - obtain an Overall Position (OP) of between 1 and 6 (or equivalent)—this requirement will change for the 2021 grants based on the ATAR system

-- commence an initial teacher education program at a Queensland university or tertiary institution in the first semester of the year after you graduated Year 12
+- commence an initial teacher education program at a Queensland university or tertiary institution in the first semester of the year after graduating Year 12

-- not have already accepted one of our other scholarships or grants to support your tertiary studies.
+- not have already accepted 1 of our other scholarships or grants to support your tertiary studies.

 In addition to the general eligibility criteria above, rural or remote applicants must also reside within the catchment of a Queensland state school with a transfer rating of between 3 and 7 as per the Department of Education